hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ -

-__Special Rules:__ +1 Enemy Armor Save
+__Special Rules:__ +1 Enemy Armour Save

-+1 Enemy Armor Save: Daggers are not the best weapons to use for penetrating an enemy model’s armor.
-An enemy wounded by a dagger gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.
++1 Enemy Armour Save: Daggers are not the best weapons to use for penetrating an enemy model’s armour.
+An enemy wounded by a dagger gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.
 Infecting: a natural 6 on an hit roll means that the model hit has been infected with the disease and that he must take a Toughness test.
 Roll a D6.
 If the result is higher than the